-(a public limited liability company incorporated under the laws of Norway) Listing of 15,821,851 Consideration Shares
+(a public limited liability company incorporated under the laws of Norway)

-Listing of 9,962,328 Consideration Shares II
+Listing of 56,193,478 Bond Conversion Shares

-This prospectus (the "Prospectus") relates to, and has been prepared by Interoil Exploration and Production ASA ("Interoil" or the "Company", and together with its subsidiaries, the "Group") in connection with i) the listing on Oslo Børs, a stock exchange operated by Oslo Børs ASA (the "Oslo Stock Exchange") of the 15,821,851 out of the 22,221,851 new Shares of the Company issued in connection with the Company's acquisition of petroleum concessions in Argentina, pursuant to a resolution by the Company's Board of Directors on 29 April 2019 (the "Consideration Shares"), which have not already been listed; ii) the listing on the Oslo Stock Exchange of 9,962,328 new Shares which will be issued pursuant to a resolution by the Company's Board of Directors on 25 June 2019 (the "Consideration Shares II")
+This prospectus (the "Prospectus") relates to, and has been prepared by Interoil Exploration and Production ASA ("Interoil" or the "Company", and together with its subsidiaries, the "Group") in connection with the listing on Oslo Børs, a stock exchange operated by Oslo Børs ASA (the "Oslo Stock Exchange") of 56,193,478 new shares of the Company issued in connection with the conversion of bonds to equity (the "Bond Conversion Shares").

-This Prospectus does not constitute an offer or an invitation to buy, subscribe or sell the securities being admitted to trading described in the Prospectus and the Prospectus relates solely to the listing of the Consideration Shares and the Consideration Shares II.
+This Prospectus does not constitute an offer or an invitation to buy, subscribe or sell the securities being admitted to trading described in the Prospectus and the Prospectus relates solely to the listing of the Bond Conversion Shares.

-Investing in the Company's shares (the "Shares"), involves a high degree of risk.
+Investing in the Company's shares (the "Shares"), including the Bond Conversion Shares, involves a high degree of risk.
 See section 2 "Risk Factors".

-The date of this Prospectus is 18 July 2019
+The date of this Prospectus is 26 August 2020